elazarl/elazarl.github.io/bootsequence.md

 right after the computer is loaded?

 Here, again, OSv is supplying a nice, self contained answer.
-Let's limit our answer to the `x86_64` architecture, also OSv currently supports ARM as well.
+Let's limit our answer to the `x86_64` architecture, even though OSv supports ARM as well.

 What happens right after an CPU is loaded?
 The CPU instruction pointer is